ccm108/Adversary-Emulation-and-Detection-Engineering/README.md

 ---

-## 🤝 Want to Contribute?
-Feel free to fork, iterate, and expand the attack set.
-Add more techniques, detection rules, or dashboards.
-Pull requests are always welcome.

----

 ## 📝 Final Notes
 If you’ve ever wanted to see how APT‑style attacks actually look under the hood — this project gives you that visibility.
 Learn how adversaries behave, how defenders detect, and why detection engineering is one of the most important skills in cybersecurity.